grain-lang/grain-lang.org/src/constructs/boxes.md

 ## Immutability of Boxes

-Just like any other binding in Grain, boxes are immutable.
+With `let` bindings in Grain, boxes are immutable.
 The box itself cannot be swapped out for another box (or anything else for that matter).
 However, the _contents_ of boxes can be changed.